joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

   3. Usage of face recognition technology to match the candidate with the uploaded photo ID

   Publicly available libraries will be used for this purpose.

+**Advantages:**
+- **Simplicity:** Straightforward to implement if you already collect metadata and behavioral logs.
+- **Efficiency:** Lightweight computationally, enabling near real-time detection.
+- **Transparency and Explainability:** Rules and metrics are easy to explain in investigations.

+**Disadvantages:**
+- **Evasion Risk:** Skilled fraudsters can potentially vary their metadata or mimic normal behavior.
+- **Static Rules:** Hard-coded rules may miss evolving strategies or generate false positives if normal behavior changes seasonally.

 ### 3.3 Combining the components / Roadmap:
 Initially we'll use the statistical analysis to identify questions that are statistical outliers, flag them accordingly and send them forward for further analysis (e.g to detect leaks or outdated content).